 In high-pressure gas systems, it is recommended that the outlet of the relief valve is unrestricted, discharging into the room.
-However there are exceptions such as furnaces running combustible gases (e.g., hydrogen partial pressure or process gas or acetylene for low pressure vacuum carburizing).
-In systems where the outlet is connected to piping, the opening of a relief valve will give a pressure build up in the piping system downstream of the relief valve.
+However, there are exceptions such as furnaces running combustible gases (e.g., hydrogen partial pressure or process gas or acetylene for low-pressure vacuum carburizing).
+In systems where the outlet is connected to piping, the opening of a relief valve will give a pressure build-up in the piping system downstream of the relief valve.
 This often means that the relief valve will not re-seat once the set pressure is reached.
-For these systems so called “differential” relief valves are often used.
-This means that the pressure is only working on an area that is much smaller than the openings area of the valve.
+For these systems so-called “differential” relief valves are often used.
+This means that the pressure is only working on an area that is much smaller than the opening area of the valve.
 If the valve is opened the pressure has to decrease enormously before the valve closes and the outlet pressure of the valve can easily keep the valve open.
 Another consideration is that if other relief valves are connected to the outlet pipe system, they may open as the pressure in the exhaust pipe system increases.
 This may cause undesired operation.

 Once a condition occurs that causes the pressure in a system or vessel to increase to a dangerous level, the pressure relief valve may be the only device remaining to prevent a catastrophic failure.
 Since reliability is directly related to the complexity of the device, it is important that the design of the pressure relief valve be as simple as possible.